-We stand with women and children, and in doing so, we defend the law in Northern Ireland which protects the life, health and dignity of them both.
+We stand with women and children, and in doing so, we advocate for laws in Northern Ireland which protect the life, health and dignity of them both.

 The child, by reason of his physical and mental immaturity, needs special safeguards and care, including appropriate legal protection, before as well as after birth- Declaration of the Rights of the Child 1959

 In no case is abortion to be promoted as a means of family planning… counselling and affordable and available contraceptives [are] integral to the efforts to reduce recourse for abortion- Principle 8 of the 1994 International Conference on Population and Development